Yiling-J/theine-go/README.md

 **Entry Pool**

 Theine provides an option called `UseEntryPool` to help reduce memory allocation during heavy concurrent writes.
-It achieves this by reusing evicted entry structs through a sync pool.
+It achieves this by reusing evicted entry structs through a `sync pool`.
 However, if you don't experience heavy concurrent writes, the sync pool may not be beneficial and could only slow things down.

-One drawback of the entry pool is the potential for occasional race conditions within the policy.
+One drawback of the entry pool is the potential for occasional **race conditions within the policy**.
 Theine sends events to the policy asynchronously using channels/buffers, and the policy decides which entries to keep or evict when the cache is full.
 This means that when the policy receives an UPDATE event, the related entry might already have been returned to the sync pool and reused.

-For READ events, a race condition could occur under the following scenario:
+For **READ** events, a race condition could occur under the following scenario:
 1. Get EntryA using the API.
 2. Add EntryA "get" event to the read buffer.
 3. EntryA is evicted by the policy.